georgiee/coding-for-kids/slides.md

 ![fit](images/benefits/greetings-01.gif)

 ---
-^ Did you ever try to explain if & else to kids or your parents?
+^ Did you ever try to explain computer code to kids or your parents?

 ^ Yes it's very difficult.